thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/project-proposal.md

 - OPTIONAL ATTACHMENT HERE
 - OPTIONAL ATTACHMENT HERE

-# Milestone Details
+# Minimum Viable Product(MVP) Details

-Please include a detailed breakdown of the first milestone including a list of all quantifiable objectives.
-Upon completion of the milestone, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, coins will then be rewarded.
+Please include a detailed breakdown of the MVP including a list of all quantifiable objectives.
+Upon completion of the MVP, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, coins will then be rewarded.

 Note that all future detailed milestone breakdowns will be written as a separate GitHub issue.
-Only the first milestone is included in this project proposal.
+Only the first milestone which is for MVP is included in this project proposal.

 ---

-#### First Milestone Description
+#### MVP Description
-SHORT DESCRIPTION OF MILESTONE HERE
+SHORT DESCRIPTION OF MVP HERE

-#### First Milestone Objectives
+#### Objectives for MVP

 | # | Objective             | How can auditors verify milestone?     |
 | - | --------------------- | -------------------------------------- |